-Research in our lab focuses on aquatic biogeochemistry and ecosystem ecology, with an emphasis on how human and physical drivers shape carbon and nitrogen biogeochemistry as well as ecosystem metabolism.
-Much of this work is done at the interface between ecology, geomorphology, and hydrology, and considers streams, lakes, and wetlands.
+Research in our lab is diverse, but emphasizes aquatic ecosystem ecology and biogeochemistry.
+Much of this work is done at the interface between ecology, geomorphology, and hydrology, and considers streams and lakes.
 Among the diverse projects going on in our group, three themes can be recognized: (1) understanding long-term change in aquatic ecosystems; (2) computational limnology- that is, the development and analysis of large and diverse environmental data sets to address questions about the dynamics of freshwater ecosystems; and (3) collaboration.

 “Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.

 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background—people who as students, faculty, and staff serve Wisconsin and the world.”